 Outlook

-The situation remains fluid: military strikes and counterstrikes continue, diplomatic channels are active but opaque, and markets are reacting to both heightened risk and the prospect of prolonged energy supply disruption.
-International partners are weighing how to respond — militarily and diplomatically — while civilian populations across the region face increasing danger and disruption.
+The situation remains fluid.
+Military strikes and counterstrikes continue, diplomatic channels are active but opaque, and markets are reacting to both near‑term risk and the possibility of prolonged energy disruption.
+International partners are weighing military and diplomatic responses while civilians across the region face mounting danger and disruption.